Skip to main content

 Best practices

 Memory is strongest when the underlying journeys and items are reasonably structured.
-Retrieval from noisy context produces noisier outputs.
+Retrieval from noisy context produces noisier outputs, so better workspace hygiene leads to better AI help.

 Sometimes a narrow prompt is better.
-Use the toggle intentionally.
+Use the toggle intentionally so the assistant has the right amount of context for the job.

 Memory helps the assistant remember.
-It does not mean every remembered statement is still correct.
-Keep validating important assumptions.
+It does not mean every remembered statement is still correct, so keep validating important assumptions against the current workspace state.